 - Providing individual counseling (and referrals if needed) to students who have concerns about sexual health, alcohol and other drug use, sexually transmitted infections, relationship issues, nutrition, fitness, stress management, HIV/AIDS and more

-- Collaborating on various health awareness events and campaigns such as the importance of getting a flu shot, the need to keep your tech devices germ-free, safer sex, World AIDS Day, the Clothesline Project and more
+- Collaborating on various health awareness campaigns and events such as the Binghamton Red Zone Campaign, the Red Flag Campaign, World AIDS Day, the Clothesline Project and more

 - Maintaining a listing of health information links and a health promotion library for student use

 Health Education services are available to all registered students free of charge — the mandatory student health fee you pay as part of your tuition covers the cost for Health Education programming.

 You can feel comfortable speaking with our staff.
 They’re friendly and competent, and will keep your discussion confidential.

 - Bridget McCane-Saunders, Associate Director for Health Education

 - Graduate Assistants: Tyler Deuel, Taylor MacKenzie, and Nicole Jordan

 - Enthusiastic student educators in our REACH internship program

 Our office hours are Monday through Friday, 8:30 a.m. to 4:30 p.m.

 The Health Education Office is in Decker Student Health Services.
 The entrance to the office is the outside staircase to the far right of the Decker Student Health Services building.
 Students with disabilities can access our office by going through the main entrance and speaking to someone at the front desk.